DCU Home | Our Courses | Loop | Registry | Library | Search DCU

 Limits & Continuity

-definition of limit, rules & properties of limits, techniques for evaluating limits, Sandwich Theorem, limits at infinity, horizontal & vertical asymptotes, infinite limits; continuity, Intermediate Value Theorem.
+definition of limit, rules and properties of limits, techniques for evaluating limits, Sandwich Theorem, limits at infinity, horizontal & vertical asymptotes, infinite limits; continuity, Intermediate Value Theorem.

 Differentiation & Applications

-motivation & definition of derivative, rules & properties of differentiation, tangent & normal lines, higher derivatives, differentiability; extreme values, Rolle’s & Mean Value Theorems, Taylor’s theorem, increasing & decreasing, concavity, returning to graph sketching, applied optimisation; l’Hopital’s Rule; implicit differentiation and related rates
+motivation and definition of derivative, rules and properties of differentiation, tangent and normal lines, higher derivatives, differentiability; extreme values, Rolle’s & Mean Value Theorems, Taylor’s theorem, increasing and decreasing, concavity, returning to graph sketching, applied optimisation; l’Hopital’s Rule; implicit differentiation and related rates

 Integration & Applications